AlesioMR/alesiomr/README.md

-### Hi there 👋, I'm Alesio || ~ alesiomr
+### Hi there 👋, I'm Alesio || ~ ZERO 🌐
 #### IT Specialist • System Administrator
-🌐

 ---

-I'm an IT Specialist with over 3 years of hands-on experience managing business systems — including servers, networks, hardware and software infrastructure.
+I'm an IT Specialist with over 3 years of  experience managing business systems — including servers, networks, hardware and software infrastructure.
 Over the years, I've built strong skills in system administration, automation, and IT security, and I enjoy helping organizations maintain stable and secure digital environments.

 Outside of work, I actively explore cybersecurity by participating in platforms like **TryHackMe** and **Hack The Box**.
 Through these, I've honed my penetration testing skills in areas such as web, Android, and Windows environments, helping uncover and fix security vulnerabilities.